Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

 ## Reference Files

-The following are head reference files, including all example files from this guide:
+The following are Head reference files, including all example files from this guide:

 <Alert severity = 'warning'>
 The reference character model provided is meant for educational purposes and does not meet the avatar character [technical specifications](../../../art/avatar/specifications.md) for general use.